changeworld/azure-docs.ja-jp/articles/active-directory/develop/active-directory-v2-devquickstarts-node-api.md

 var oidcStrategy = new OIDCBearerStrategy(options,
 function(token, done) {
 log.info('verifying the user');
-log.info(token, 'was the token retreived');
+log.info(token, 'was the token retrieved');
 findById(token.sub, function(err, user) {
 if (err) {
 return done(err);
 }
 if (!user) {
 // "Auto-registration"
-log.info('User was added automatically as they were new.
+log.info('User was added automatically, because they were new.
 Their sub is: ', token.sub);
 users.push(token);
 owner = token.sub;
 return done(null, token);